 What is Liability insurance?

-Liability insurance protects you if you cause an accident.
+Liability insurance helps you if you cause an accident.
 If anyone else is injured in the accident, or if someone else’s property is damaged, Liability covers those costs.

 How much Liability do I need?

 Every state has their own minimums for Liability.
-So the least (and cheapest) amount of coverage you have to have depends on where you live.
-(Select your state on the map to see its minimum requirements.)
+So the least (and cheapest) amount of coverage you need depends on where you live.
+Learn your state minimums.
+While you don’t need to carry more than your state minimum, you should consider how much risk you’re willing to accept if you’re in an accident.

-When you choose Liability coverage, you choose a limit.
+When customizing your Liability coverage in the app, you choose a limit.
 The limit is the maximum amount Root will pay out per accident, no matter how many people are injured or how much property is damaged.
-You then have to pay for any costs above and beyond your limits.
+You will pay for any costs above and beyond your limits.

 How much does Liability cost?

-The cost of Liability coverage varies depending on the limits you choose.
+The cost of Liability coverage depends on the limits you choose.

 Higher limits will raise your monthly or 6-month insurance rate, but you’ll have more coverage if you ever cause an accident.
 That lowers your chances of having to pay anything out of pocket.